IEC 60904-9:2020 Standard for Solar Simulators

 Wavelabs SINUS-220 LED Class AAA Solar Simulator

-Wavelabs SINUS 220 Class AAA LED Solar Simulator
+Spectral deviation and spectral coverage of a Wavelabs SINUS 220 Class AAA LED Solar Simulator

 Graph reproduced and then analyzed by digitizing the reported spectrum from Wavelabs’ datasheet retrieved from the web on 2021-06-18.